-Spring is only a few days away, which means warmer temperatures and blooming plants and flowers.
+Spring has just begun, which means warmer temperatures and blooming plants and flowers.
 For some, this means the beginning of allergy and asthma season, too.

 About 50 percent of people with asthma also suffer from allergies.
 If spring means sneezing, a runny nose and asthma attacks to you, then it is important to know what triggers your symptoms.